If you spent most of last year barely reaching your financial goals and struggling with your budget, pay attention to your spending and saving habits.

 You might not need all of the bundled services from various providers and you could even be better off buying a set of services from the same vendor.
 Do some research to seek out the best rates and pricing options so you are getting the most value for your money.

-Follow these five strategies, and you’ll save thousands of dollars in 2012.
-Join the community on our money forums and learn more from money experts.
+Follow these five strategies, and you’ll save thousands of dollars.